johannesboyne/gofakes3/README.md

 ## What to use it for?

-We're using it in combination with local running AWS lambda functions.
+We're using it for running AWS lambda functions locally and to test browser based direct uploads to S3 locally.

 ## How to use it?